Trade War Heats Up Again As China Sets Tariffs On $75 Billion In U.S. Goods, Autos

 China says it will slap tariffs on autos, auto parts and thousands of other U.S. goods worth a total of $75 billion.
 Friday's announcement marks an escalation in a trade war that has rippled through the world economy and raised fears of a U.S. recession.

 The first batch of tariffs will go into effect Sept.
-1.
+1, and a second, on autos and auto parts, is due to go into effect Dec.
+15. The tariffs range from 5% to 25%.

 China's finance ministry called the new tariffs "a forced move to deal with U.S. unilateralism and trade protectionism."